‘Innovation in PPI’ Soapbox

 Parkinson’s disease demonstrates a spectrum of motor and non-motor symptoms.
 Falling is common and disabling.

-New government funding to help researchers develop an innovative online programme to improve and personalise care for people with dementia in care homes, which were hard-hit by the COVID-19 crisis.
+New government funding to help researchers develop an innovative online programme to improve and personalise care for people with dementia in care homes

 Could Join Dementia Research help recruit to your study?
 Meeting those essential targets